nlposs/NLP-OSS/PC-Preworkshop-Email.md

 Best Regards,
 NLP-OSS Organizers

-P/S: If you have received this email but haven't seen your name on the https://nlposs.github.io/2023/index.html#programme-committee, we might have either made an error copy+pasting on the site or you might have yet replied to a previous invitation mail we sent you last fall/winter 2022.
-Please do fill up the Google form if you're interested and we'll add you to the list. https://forms.gle/MDKCoD1x44YXALb78
+PS: If you have received this email but haven't seen your name on the https://nlposs.github.io/2023/index.html#programme-committee, we might have either made an error copy+pasting on the site or you might have yet replied to a previous invitation mail we sent you last fall/winter 2022.
+Please do fill out the Google form if you're interested and we'll add you to the list. https://forms.gle/MDKCoD1x44YXALb78

-If you have received this email but have previously informed us that you'll skip being PC on this year's workshop, please do let us know, our contact list might have yet updated your interest.
-But if you've changed your mind and is available and would like to join us, please fill in the Google form too. https://forms.gle/MDKCoD1x44YXALb78
+If you have received this email but have previously informed us that you'll skip being PC on this year's workshop, please do let us know, our contact list might have yet updated your interest; if you've changed your mind and is available and would like to join us, please fill out the Google form too. https://forms.gle/MDKCoD1x44YXALb78